doberman/dbrmn-scss-boilerplate/README.md

 # dbrmn-scss-boilerplate

 A structure and boilerplate for projects using [SCSS](http://sass-lang.com/).
-The purpose is to aid developers on where to put new stuff, find where old stuff is and re-use stuff that can be re-used.
-To improve scalability and maintainability.
+The purpose of the boilerplate is to increase development speed, scalability, and maintainability.

 ## Structure
 This is a short summary of the structure and responsibility of each file and folder.
 For more details see the header of each file separately.

 ```